vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 "When the going gets tough, the tough get going."
-"Believe you can, and you're halfway there." - Theodore Roosevelt "The future belongs to those who believe in the beauty of their dreams." - Eleanor Roosevelt "Success is walking from failure to failure with no loss of enthusiasm." - Winston Churchill "Don’t be discouraged.
+"Believe you can, and you're halfway there." - Theodore Roosevelt "The future belongs to those who believe in the beauty of their dreams." - Eleanor Roosevelt "Don’t be discouraged.
 It’s often the last key in the bunch that opens the lock."
 "Your time is limited, don’t waste it living someone else’s life." - Steve Jobs "If you are not willing to risk the usual, you will have to settle for the ordinary." - Jim Rohn